pts/tinyveracrypt/README.txt

 * (TL;DR Supports all AES-based ciphers supported by VeraCrypt and TrueCrypt, plus the most common AES-based ciphers used with LUKS1.
-Doesn't support non-AES-based ciphers such as serpent, twofish, camellia, kuznyechik, cast5, des3_ede, blowfish_le, and multiple ciphers combined.)
+Doesn't support non-AES-based ciphers such as serpent, twofish, camellia, kuznyechik, cast5, des3_ede, blowfish_le, and cascades: multiple ciphers combined.)
 * aes-xts-plain64.
 This is the default and the most common for TrueCrypt (7.1a, >= 5.0), VeraCrypt (1.17) and LUKS1 (cryptsetup >= 1.6.0,
   cryptsetup 2.1.0).
 For TrueCrypt and VeraCrypt encrypted volumes,